madrisan/hashicorp-vault-monitor/README.md

 export VAULT_ADDR='http://0.0.0.0:8200'
 ```

-We can now create (in a different terminal, if you run the dockerized version of the Vault server) a Vault *policy* that we'll use later in the examples:
+We can now create (in a different terminal, if you run the dockerized version of the Vault server) a Vault *policy* that we'll use later in the examples (you can find the binary *vault* [here](https://www.vaultproject.io/downloads)):
 ```
 cat > accessor_lookup_policy.hcl <<__END
 path "auth/token/lookup-accessor" {